sgtpolde/sgtpolde/README.md

   <img src="https://github.com/sgtpolde/sgtpolde/assets/1338214/a2b63590-ba90-423f-b22e-bb55d1cdad30" alt="Žak Bršek" width="100%">
 </p>

-## About Me
+## 👋 About Me

-I'm a 23-year-old Full Stack Developer specializing in React, Tailwind, Nestjs, and TypeScript.
-I have a passion for creating efficient, robust, and user-friendly web applications.
+Hello there!
+I'm Žak Bršek, a passionate Full Stack Developer from Slovenia.
+I've been exploring the exciting world of web development since I was 15.

+As a developer, I have gained expertise in a range of technologies, including React, TypeScript, Tailwind CSS, Nestjs, and Flutter, among others.
+My focus is on creating user-friendly interfaces and building strong backend systems to provide seamless digital experiences that truly make an impact.

+## 🎓 Education

+🏫 **Šolski Center Velenje (Slovenia)** | Computer Technician

+🎓 **Višja Strokovna Šola Velenje** | Engineer of Informatics

+On a quest for knowledge, I embarked on my academic journey at Šolski Center Velenje, where I honed my skills as a Computer Technician.
+Now, I'm pursuing my engineering dreams at Višja Strokovna Šola Velenje.

+Let's code and conquer! 🚀👨‍💻

 ## 🔧 Technologies & Tools